 La Louviere – 48 ha, 60% Cabernet Sauvignon + 40% Merlot.
 Well-equipped on the nose and palate with aromatic and tasty blackcurrants/blueberries.
 Creamy berries and corresponding grained tannin.
 Excellent complexity and length.
 Intelligent and thoughtful winemaking here.
 92-93p.

 La Louviere white – 15 ha, 100% Sauvignon Blanc.
 This property makes wines of great value for money.
 I don't remember to ever get a bad white wine from it.
-In 2019 vintage, it's huge on the nose with intense aromas of pineapple and pear, sublime complexity, striking acidity and great length.
-Long lingering finish.
+In 2019 vintage, it's huge on the nose with intense pineapple and pear aroma, sublime complexity, striking acidity, and great length—long lingering finish.
 Spectacular effort.
 94p.

 Olivier – elegant with finesse, subtle, creamy berries and grained tannin, velvety texture, sleek, lovely structure and delicate finish.
 93p.

 Olivier white – very potent on the nose and palate, lemongrass and white peaches, crispy fruit, splendid acidity, refined.
 Long finish.
 93-94p.

 Pape Clement – modern-styled wine with a strong backbone, big concentration, lot of fruit and new oak.
 Strong structure and acidity well present.
 Made for long keeping.
 94p.